 PFD’s are categorised by pfdma.org into different classes (USCG and State Law Enforcement agencies require and/or recommend different Types of lifejackets for different applications) and I would recommend to read through the pfdma.org pages to make sure that you select the right one if you live in the U.S.

-The following PFD’s are quite light and can also be carried with your backpack like the HMG Porter 4400 which is our go-to packrafting backpack.
+The following PFD’s are light and can also be carried with your backpack like the HMG Porter 4400 which is our go-to packrafting backpack.

 We would not recommend inflatable PFD’s.

-Of course they are not that bulky than regular PFD’s but we don’t feel that they are that safe like regular PFD’s.
+They are not that bulky than regular PFD’s but we don’t feel that they are that safe like regular PFD’s.

 However, if you are still interested in an inflatable PFD then you could probably have a look into the MTI Fuid 2.0.

-It’s probably a good idea to invest a bit money into a good PFD if you plan to go packrafting frequently.
+It’s probably a good idea to invest a bit of money into a good PFD if you plan to go packrafting frequently.
 Safety goes first!